RamyaSaka/Election_Data_Analysis/README.md

-import matplotlib.pyplot as plt                              # Matplotlib library in python for visualizations import seaborn as sns                                        # Seaborn is a library in python for statistical graphs import plotly.express as px                                  # Plotly is a library in python for interactive visualizations
+import matplotlib.pyplot as plt                              # Matplotlib library in python for visualizations import seaborn as sns                                        # Seaborn is a library in python for statistical graphs import plotly.express as px                                  # Plotly is a library in python for interactive visualizations import geopandas as gpd                                      # Geopandas is a python library to support geospatial data
 ```

 **2. Reading file which contains 2014 election data**